 It is advisable to save your answer to save your progress later while retrieving the form.

-DS– 160 Application Step 3: Personal Information
+DS–160 Application Step 3: Personal Information

-After this, you will have to enter all the basic information about yourself, such as your full name, your name in your native alphabet, and information regarding any previous name or names you might have had.
+After this, you will have to enter all the basic information about yourself, such as your full name, your name in your native alphabet, and information regarding any previous names or names you might have had.

 You will be shown a Telecode next and asked if it represents your name.
 You will have to select NO here.

-The next page is related to your present nationality and previous nationalities, if any.
+The next page is related to your present nationality and previous nationalities if any.
 You will need to fill this section appropriately according to your profile and submit it.

 DS– 160 Application Step 4: Contact Information

-You need to fill in additional personal details in this section related to your address and phone information.
+The next step in DS -160 form filling is to fill in additional personal details in this section related to your address and phone information.
 A mandatory street address must be provided, followed by the second line of an optional stress address.
 Further details of your residence, such as your city of residence, state or province, country, and postal code, will follow.

 In case your mailing address is not the same as your home address, you will also need to provide your mailing address here.